 Inspector General, shall hold their offices for a non-consecutive term of six years and shall be elected in exactly the same manner as Federal executives, with the certificates for electoral votes sealed and immediately transmitted to the seat of the government of the United States, directed to the President of the Senate.
 Cases of disability of the Inspector General and Vice-Inspector General shall be handled in the same manner as that of the President and Vice-President.

 (The IG is the leader of the Custodial Branches the same as the President is leader of the Primary.)

 (I don’t want custodial branch officers to owe their jobs to Congress because, after all, they regulate the primary branches.
 I also don’t want these officers to have hostility towards the primary branches, so I built some checks against that into this Constitution.
-Custodial-branch czars are subject to the COR the same as Primary-branch czars are subject to the Congress.)
+Custodial-branch czars are subject to the Chamber of Repeal the same as Primary-branch czars are subject to the Congress.)

 All officers of the Integrity Departments may be removed at any time by the Inspector General, and when so removed, the removal shall be reported to the Chamber, together with his reasons.

 The Inspector General may require the Opinion, in writing, of the principal Officer in each of the Integrity Departments, upon any subject relating to the Duties of their respective Offices.

 He shall, at stated Times, receive for his Services, a Compensation, equal to 8 times the median national income, per the Bureau of Statistics, which shall neither be increased nor diminished during the Period for which he shall have been elected, and he shall not receive within that Period any other Emolument from the United States, or any of them.

 No person Constitutionally ineligible to the office of Inspector General shall be eligible to that of Vice-Inspector General of the United States, and the Vice- Inspector General may not be a Citizen of the same State as the President.